jlegeny/clockwork/content/posts/2018-01-13-extracting-calendar-color-functions-from-icloud.md

 This was fun.
 Now, the colors on iCloud website are not strictly the same than in the iOS app, but that requires just a bit of tweaking with the constants.

-You can download the complete javascript file I have extracted here:
+You can download the complete JavaScript file I have extracted here:

 [Apple Calendar Colors](/files/downloads/2018/apple-calendar-colors.js)